guinn8/aliquot/README.md

 2. preEnnum implements the simple ennumeration of s(n) for all n's such that n's image under s(.) lands below the bound

 3. preEst implements a generaliztion of Pollack/Pomerance conj. density for non-aliquots.

+see aliquot_parents.pdf for a (unfinished) explaination of the math